Rad-Bench/flux/README.md

 This is designed for a flux capacitor using a 10 nanoled strip You can modify it to suit the amount of lights used on your own flux capacitor.
-I'm not an expert coder, especially in C++ so don't @ me.
+I'm not an expert coder, especially in C++ so apologies for the spaghetti.